mikeydolding/milestone-project-two/README.md

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

+- How to create an autocomplete search box in bootstrap [StackOverflow post](https://stackoverflow.com/questions/67353099/how-to-create-an-autocomplete-search-box-in-bootstrap)

 ### Content

 -   All content was written by the developer.